dannychan0510/coursera-datascience-statistical-inference-quizzes/README.md

 # README.md
-This repo contains the workings for the quizzes for Cousera's Data Science Specialisation's "Regression Models".
+This repo contains the workings for the quizzes for Cousera's Data Science Specialisation's "Statistical Inference".